2/4/2025

 speaker

-We don't the way we see it having it.
-It's not a big massive layoff.
-It's it's it's just looking at individual performance and the abilities and the possibilities to have to reach a good resource utilization in a certain area.
-Right.
-It's a lot of individual decisions with people that are actually really great, but they're just have the wrong skill set right now for for our our market demand.
-So so it's not it's not like a big layoff and we won't we'll do that.
-It's as a professional services driven company as well or large part that that's that's business as usual.
-We always even if it was unusually difficult market conditions right now.
-This is not something that we see as extraordinary.
-So we'll just take that over the results.
-It's it's we want to a big or at least that's not the plan.
-We want to a big a big write down or anything like that or a big something extraordinary.
-It's just his business as usual.
-So
+We don't.
+The way we see it, it's not a big, massive layoff.
+It's just looking at individual performance and the abilities and the possibilities to have to reach a good resource utilization in a certain area.
+It's a lot of individual decisions with people that are actually really great, but they're just have the wrong skill set right now for our market demand.
+So it's not like a big layoff and we won't, we'll do that.
+It's as a professional services driven company as well, or large part, that's business as usual.
+We always, even if it was, unusually difficult market conditions right now this is not something that we seem as extraordinary so we'll just take that over the results it's it's we want to a big or at least that's not the plan we want to a big a big write-down or anything like that or or a big something extraordinary it's just it's business as usual so no major impact in q1 correct I mean, of course, if these people would have been utilized at good hourly rates, that would have had a great positive impact.
+But this is something that happens from time to time in a professional services firm that you have to reevaluate the headcount compared to demand.

 speaker